Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning: Experiments

-\textsc{Mistral}'s hierarchy F1 and F1-50\% scores by up to 4.5 and 6.1 using singleton definitions, and by 6.78 and 8.63 with relational definitions.

-We also report additional coreference and hierarchy precision-recall metrics in Tables \ref{tab:co-ref_all}, \ref{tab:co-ref_hard_20} and \ref{tab:Hierarchy_all}, \ref{tab:Hierarchy_hard20} in the Appendix.
-For coreference, the F1 gains with relational definitions come from a significant boost in recall with only a relatively small dip in precision.
+We also report additional coreference and hierarchy precision-recall metrics in Tables \ref{tab:Hierarchy_all}, \ref{tab:Hierarchy_hard20} and \ref{tab:co-ref_all}, \ref{tab:co-ref_hard_20} in the Appendix.
+For coreference, the F1 gains with relational definitions come from a substantial boost in recall with only a relatively small dip in precision.
 For hierarchy, we see a similar trend where both singleton and relational definitions improve recall while maintaining stable precision.

-Finally, to assess the stability of ICL results with random few-shot examples or examples optimized by random search in DSPy, we conduct five runs and report average results with standard errors (Table \ref{tab:gpt-5run}).\footnote{The \textsc{SciCo} dataset contains 69,682 mention pairs in the \emph{hard 10 subset}, along with extensive context and definitions per mention; running our ICL experiments on this subset cost \$500.
+Finally, to assess the stability of ICL results with random few-shot examples or examples optimized by random search in DSPy, we report average results for five runs (Table \ref{tab:gpt-5run}).\footnote{The \textsc{SciCo} dataset contains 69,682 mention pairs in the \emph{Hard-10} subset, along with extensive context and definitions per mention; running our ICL experiments on this subset cost \$500.
 The full test set contains 564,352 mention pairs.} We find that the effects are overall stable, with definitions helping boost results across both the few-shot and DSPy experiments;\footnote{We also experimented with several runs of fine-tuning, finding negligible variance across seeds.} interestingly, we do not observe gains from using DSPy in our experiments.